JosephNamihas/Bootstrap-Portfolio/README.md

 ### Responsivness

 Spent a lot of time figuring out why a lot of my components were not responsive.
+I did not use media queries at all, but found that the width of certain elements were not responsive on mobile devices

+For example, the Jumbotron banners.

+While I tried to avoid using a media query as requested for.
+I added one for mobile phones as I was having real trouble without.

 ## For Next Time